Americans quit their jobs at a record pace in August

-One reason America’s employers are having trouble filling jobs: Americans are quitting in droves.
+WASHINGTON (AP) — One reason America's employers are having trouble filling jobs was starkly illustrated in a report Tuesday: Americans are quitting in droves.

-In a report released Tuesday, the Labor Department said that quits jumped to 4.3 million in August, the highest on record dating back to December 2000, and up from 4 million in July.
-That’s equivalent to nearly 3% of the workforce.
+The Labor Department said that quits jumped to 4.3 million in August, the highest on records dating back to December 2000, and up from 4 million in July.
+That's equivalent to nearly 3% of the workforce.
 Hiring also slowed in August, the report showed, and the number of jobs available fell to 10.4 million, from a record high of 11.1 million the previous month.

 The data helps fill in a puzzle that is looming over the job market: Hiring slowed sharply in August and September, even as the number of posted jobs was near record levels.
 In the past year, open jobs have increased 62%.
 Yet overall hiring, as measured by Tuesday's report, has actually declined slightly during that time.